MontrealCorpusTools/PolyglotDB/docs/source/case_study_sibilants.rst

 1. With this script, the multitaper spectra are always generated using 8 tapers (``k = 8``) and a bandwidth parameter of 4 (``nW = 4``);
 2. Although the original sampling rate of the audio files is 44100 Hz, audio will be downsampled to 22050 Hz before the analysis;
 3. As is common in the literature, peak and COG are not quite calculated over the entire frequency interval.
 A lower limit of 1000 Hz (to essentially eliminate the effects of voicing) and an upper limit of 11000 Hz (ever so slightly below the Nyquist frequency) are used;
-4. The ranges used here for F\ :subscript:`M` are those suggested as reasonable estimates in Shadle (2023): for /s/, 3000-8000 Hz for women and 3000-7000 Hz for men; for /ʃ/, 2000-4000 Hz for both women and men.
+4. The ranges used here for F\ :subscript:`M` are those suggested as reasonable estimates in :cite:t:`shadle23alternatives`: for /s/, 3000-8000 Hz for women and 3000-7000 Hz for men; for /ʃ/, 2000-4000 Hz for both women and men.

 .. note::
-	The above ranges for F\ :subscript:`M` may not be suitable for all speakers: notably, some speakers (especially women) may produce /s/ with a main peak above 8000 Hz.
-Shadle (2023) cautions that it is generally best to determine speaker- and sibilant- specific ranges after having manually examined a certain number of sibilant spectra.
+	The above ranges for F\ :subscript:`M` may not be suitable for all speakers: notably, some speakers (especially women) may produce /s/ with a main peak above 8000 Hz. :cite:t:`shadle23alternatives` cautions that it is generally best to determine speaker- and sibilant- specific ranges after having manually examined a certain number of sibilant spectra.
 Of course, this may not always be feasible for large corpora.
 For a more sophisticated F\ :subscript:`M` detection algorithm than is used here, see the ``fricative()`` function of Keith Johnson and Ronald Sprouse's ``phonlab`` package `(documention here) <https://phonlab.readthedocs.io/en/latest/acoustphon.html>`__.

 In order for the script to run, we must also download a few additional scripts developed by Patrick Reidy (and make a single change to one of them), as described `here <https://osf.io/ynzup>`__.
 These must be placed in an ``auxiliary`` folder, which itself must be in the same directory as ``4_generate-mts-measures.R``.
 You should end up with a folder structure which looks like the following: